DatCaptainHorse/MAS-Additions/Submods/MAS Additions/MASM/readme.txt

 Safety
 ------
 Are you worried about the executable?
 If so you can ask me to provide source code for the application.
-The engine is not open-source however, if you are not part of MAS team, you will need a good reason to see it's source.
+The engine is not open-source however, if you are not part of the MAS team, you will need a good reason to see it's source.

 Discord: DatHorse#9516